-Since January 1st 2010 the sulphur content of marine fuels used for ships at berth in the EU is regulated to a maximum of 0.1 percent.
+Since January 1^{st} 2010 the sulphur content of marine fuels used for ships at berth in the EU is regulated to a maximum of 0.1 percent.
 This implies that only marine gas oil with a sulphur content below 0.1 percent is used in harbours.
 The specification of fuel types at berth is adapted according to this new regulation.
-In tanker ships a reduction factor (50% for PM and 90% for SO2) is applied to the emission factors for boilers, because gas scrubbers are often applied in order to protect ship internal spaces from corrosion by inert gases produced by boilers.
+In tanker ships a reduction factor (50% for PM and 90% for SO_2) is applied to the emission factors for boilers, because gas scrubbers are often applied in order to protect ship internal spaces from corrosion by inert gases produced by boilers.

 Sulphur content from ships at the North Sea is also regulated.
 In 2007, the North Sea was designated as sulphur oxide emission control area (SECA).
 The sulphur limit for the fuels used on the North Sea decreased from 1.5% in 2007 to 1% in 2010.
 This is taken into account in the emission calculation.
 From 2015 onwards, the sulphur limit is set at 0.1%.
-By lack of enforcement observations a compliance rate of 50% was assumed on the Netherlands Continental Shelf.The SO_2 emission factors for diesel oil and heavy fuel oil used at anchor and while sailing are shown in Table 7.6.
+By lack of enforcement observations a compliance rate of 50% was assumed on the Netherlands Continental Shelf (NCS) for 2015.
+This was increased to 90% for 2016.
+The compliance rates for at berth and moving In Dutch harbour areas were assumed to be 90% and 100% respectively in both 2015 and 2016.
+The SO2 emission factors for diesel oil and heavy fuel oil used at anchor and while sailing are shown in Table 7.6.